AdrianoGratani/Pac-Man-for-Desktop/README.md

 // `animate()` function:

-- calls itself, recursively, within `requestAniimationFrame()`.
+- calls itself, recursively, within `requestAnimationFrame()`.
 This will generate an infinite loop to display the Canvas.
 - after that, it does `clearRect()` to avoid superimpositions of the previous frame. in Canvas each frame has to be displayed on an empty canvas. otherwise user will see traces of previous frames still rendering on the screen;

 rendering instances: